ahmed-qureashi/React-ES6/Classes-In-ES6/README.md

 # ES6 Bank Account Management System

-This project demonstrates various ES6 (ECMAScript 2015) concepts through a simple bank account management system.
-Below are the key ES6 concepts used in this project:
+This Lesson demonstrates various ES6 (ECMAScript 2015) concepts through a simple bank account management system very basic.For More Detail use the docs notes created, Below are the key ES6 concepts used in this project:

 ## ES6 Concepts Explained